 While we love working remotely, we also make it a point to see each other in person.
 A former coworker of Elen’s once said, “Relationships are built in person, and maintained online,” and we take that to heart.

 Our team retreats are for team bonding.
-Before COVID, we got together every 3 to 4 months.
+We try to get together twice a year.
 We pick a destination and all fly over to hang out for a week—all expenses paid.
-Our retreats so far have been to Lisbon, Split, Prague, and Denver.
+Our retreats so far have been to Lisbon, Split, Prague, Denver, and Barcelona.

 During the day, we work.
 We prioritize the things we need to discuss with others.
 We’ve also done a hackathon which is a fun way to get everyone involved with the same thing.